Several constructions of optimal LCD codes over small finite fields: Preliminaries

 \section{Preliminaries}

 Let $\F_q$ denote the finite field with $q$ elements, where $q$ is a prime power.
-For any $\textbf x\in \F_q^N$, the Hamming weight of $\textbf x$ is the number of nonzero components of $\textbf x$.
-An $[N,K,D]$ linear code $C$ over $\F_q$ is a $K$-dimension subspace of $\F_q^N$, where $D$ is the minimum nonzero Hamming weight of $C$.
-Two codes $C$ and $D$ are equivalent if there is a monomial matrix $M$ such that $MC = D$.
-The Euclidean dual code $C^{\perp_E}$ of a linear code $C$ is defined as
+For any $\textbf x\in \F_q^N$, the {\em Hamming weight} ${\rm wt}({\bf x})$ of $\textbf x$ is the number of nonzero components of $\textbf x$.
+An $[N,K,D]$ linear code $C$ over $\F_q$ is a $K$-dimensional subspace of $\F_q^N$, where $D$ is the minimum nonzero Hamming weight of $C$.
+Let $A_i(C)$ denote the number of codewords with Hamming weight $i$ in $C$, where $0\leq i\leq N$.
+Then the sequence $(A_0(C),A_1(C),\ldots,A_N(C))$ is called the {\em weight distribution} of $C$.
+A {\em generator matrix} for an $[N,K]$ code $C$ is any $K\times N$ matrix $G$ whose rows form a basis for $C$.
+For any set of $k$ independent columns of a generator matrix $G$, the corresponding set of coordinates forms an {\em information set} for $C$.
+A matrix is {\em monomial} if it contains exactly one nonzero element per row and per column.
+Two codes $C$ and $D$ are {\em equivalent} if there is a monomial matrix $M$ such that $MC = D$.
+The {\em Euclidean dual} code $C^{\perp_E}$ of a linear code $C$ over $\F_q$ is defined as

 where $\langle \textbf x, \textbf y\rangle_E=\sum_{i=1}^N x_iy_i$ for $\textbf x = (x_1,x_2, \ldots, x_N)$ and $\textbf y = (y_1,y_2, \ldots, y_N)\in \F_q^N$.
-The Hermitian dual code $C^{\perp_H}$ of a linear code $C$ over $\F_{q^2}$ is defined as
+The {\em Hermitian dual} code $C^{\perp_H}$ of a linear code $C$ over $\F_{q^2}$ is defined as

 where $\langle \textbf x, \textbf y\rangle_H=\sum_{i=1}^N x_i\overline{y_i}$ for $\textbf x = (x_1,x_2, \ldots, x_N)$ and $\textbf y = (y_1,y_2, \ldots, y_N)\in \F_{q^2}^N$.
 Note that $\overline{x}=x^q$ for any $x\in \F_{q^2}$.
-The Euclidean hull (resp.
-Hermitian hull) of the linear code $C$ is defined as
+The {\em Euclidean hull} (resp. {\em Hermitian hull}) of the linear code $C$ is defined as